Arrhythmias in Children

 - Wolff-Parkinson-White (WPW) syndrome, in which the electrical signal to the ventricles arrives sooner than normal.
 This is caused by an abnormal conduction pathway between the atria and ventricles and can often be treated through catheter ablation

 It is important for children with a diagnosed arrhythmia, a family history of rhythm disorders or sudden cardiac death, or who demonstrate symptoms of cardiac arrhythmia to be evaluated by pediatric electrophysiologist.
-Symptoms of heart arrythmia might include shortness of breath, heart palpitations, dizziness, fainting (syncope), low tolerance to exercise, or fatigue.
+Symptoms of heart arrhythmia might include shortness of breath, heart palpitations, dizziness, fainting (syncope), low tolerance to exercise, or fatigue.

 The Loyola difference

 Loyola has a team of electrophysiologists who specialize in the treatment of children with heart rhythm disorders.
-As a major regional and national referral center for the treatment of complex arrhythmias, our multi-disciplinary team of specialists provide an integrated approach to the diagnosis and treatment of a variety of rhythm disturbances and their associated underlying conditions in both adults and children.
+As a major regional and national referral center for the treatment of complex arrhythmias, our multidisciplinary team of specialists provide an integrated approach to the diagnosis and treatment of a variety of rhythm disturbances and their associated underlying conditions in both adults and children.